 Anchor worms are commonly thought of as a worm, however, it truly is a large parasitic crustacean that attached itself to a fish's skin.
 The most commonly infected fish are those in which their setups are housed outside, such as with pond fish due to the parasite being able to move from locations during a rainy season.
-The most common traits that a fish will show when they are infected with anchor worms, is having the appearance of small, thin, white worms dangling from their scales.
+The most common trait that a fish will show when they are infected with anchor worms, is having the appearance of small, thin, white worms dangling from their scales.

-To understand how to treat anchor worms, we must first understand how they breed and in which stages that they can be killed off in.
+To understand how to treat anchor worms, we must first understand how they breed and in which stages they can be killed off.
 In the first stages of infection, the parasite will burrow its head into the fish's scales and dig itself underneath the scales and tissue of the fish.
 During this stage, only the body and tail can be visible as they are still hanging outside of the fish's body.
 As the parasite grows, it will reach the juvenile stage in which it will start to mature and finally leave the body of the fish.

 Treatment and Medication

 The treatment of anchor worms can range greatly depending on much water the fish have access to, and how many fish are within the given setup.
 A common treatment to remove these parasites is to treat the whole tank with potassium permanganate in a ratio of 2mg per .26 gallons of water (2mg per 1 liter).
-Doing this will change the color of the water (so no need to panic) with an added benefit of not only killing off anchor worms that are attached to a fish, but it will also kill off any eggs that are laying on the substrate.
+Doing this will change the color of the water (so no need to panic) with the added benefit of not only killing off anchor worms that are attached to a fish, but it will also kill off any eggs that are laying on the substrate.
 If there are a few fish within the setup, you can always simply just remove the anchor worms using tweezers or do individual potassium permanganate solution baths in a ratio of 10mg per .26 gallons of water (10mg per 1 liter) for about 30 minutes per fish.